netl1fe/NFT-generation/README.md

 - Generate multiple NFTs: Specify the number of NFTs to generate, and the application will create unique NFTs by layering traits based on the specified sequence.
 - Preview and download: You can preview the generated NFTs and download them as a zip file.

-## Requirements

-- Python 3.x
-- tkinter
-- PIL (Python Imaging Library)

-## Installation

-1. Clone this repository to your local machine.
-2. Install the required dependencies

 ## Usage

-1. Open a terminal or command prompt and navigate to the project directory.
+1. Open a terminal or command prompt and navigate to the file.
 2. Run the application using the following command:
    ```
    python3 gen.py